natdog400/Python-Personal-Macro/README.md

 Please help and contribute if you can find bugs im not the best coder and ai was used in the aid of creating this python script enjoy

-A Python-based bot with a user-friendly GUI for detecting images on screen and automating sequences of actions.
+A Python-based bot with GUI for detecting images on screen and automating sequences of actions.
 Ideal for automating repetitive tasks, game automation, and UI testing with visual feedback.

 ## Features